hashcloak/shami-rs/README.md

 - The network implementation does not consider delays in communication.
 - There are not enough tests.
 - The implementation is not performant.
-- The parameters of the application are not configurable without modifying the source code.

 This project is intended to be a learning resource for people who want to know the first steps on implementing a network for an MPC protocol, as there is no (or very few) material on the topic.